Moss Stitch Baby Blanket – Free Crochet Pattern

 The Crochet Moss Stitch Blanket Pattern is made from the chain row up.
 To make the width of the blanket bigger or smaller, adjust the number of starting chains in multiples of 2+1 (meaning that your number of starting chains should be an odd number).
 To make the height of the blanket bigger or smaller, make more or fewer rows.

-Watch the step by step video tutorial here or keep scrolling down for written instructions for the Moss Stitch Crochet Blanket Pattern (free).
+Watch the step-by-step video tutorial here or keep scrolling down for written instructions.

 Just a Reminder!